santuguditi/samplesantu/README.md

 # samplesantu
 this is a practice one
+About self
+i am santhosh kumar